25-year-old dies from injuries after mass shooting on Austin's 6th Street, police said

 Some officers drove patients to the hospital because of how chaotic the shooting scene was.
 Chacon said it became hard to contain the crowd and get ambulances to the wounded.

-Travis Young was inside his apartment building on on 6th Street when he heard the gunshots.
+Travis Young was inside his apartment building on 6th Street when he heard the gunshots.

 "By the second gunshot, I was already on the floor," Young said.
 "Popped up about 30 to 40 seconds later, and you saw bodies everywhere.
 People were screaming.
 People in pain."